SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Related Work

-In contrast to traditional geometry-based methods which are error-prone and time-consuming due to separate stages (\eg, for line detection and rectification) and iterative optimization, efficient deep learning-based methods have attracted increasing attention recently, which can be categorized into model-based methods \citep{rong_RadialLensDistortion_2016,yin_FishEyeRecNetMulticontextCollaborative_2018, bogdan_DeepCalibDeepLearning_2018, shi_RadialLensDistortion_2018, lopez_DeepSingleImage_2019,xue_LearningCalibrateStraight_2019} and model-free methods \cite{li_BlindGeometricDistortion_2019,liao_DRGANAutomaticRadial_2020,liao_ModelFreeDistortionRectification_2020}.
+In contrast to traditional geometry-based methods which are error-prone and time-consuming due to separate stages (\eg, line detection and rectification) and iterative optimization, efficient deep supervised learning methods have attracted increasing attention recently, including model-based methods \cite{rong_RadialLensDistortion_2016,yin_FishEyeRecNetMulticontextCollaborative_2018, bogdan_DeepCalibDeepLearning_2018, shi_RadialLensDistortion_2018, lopez_DeepSingleImage_2019,xue_LearningCalibrateStraight_2019} and model-free methods \cite{li_BlindGeometricDistortion_2019,liao_DRGANAutomaticRadial_2020,liao_ModelFreeDistortionRectification_2020}.
 Model-based methods directly regress the distortion parameter of a specific distortion model from the input distorted image.
-Their performance is limited by the universality of the specific distortion model.
-By contrast, model-free methods estimate the warping field that is used to warp the distorted image to an undistorted one or generate the rectified image directly.
+Their performance is limited by the universality of the distortion model.
+By contrast, model-free methods estimate the warping field between the distorted image and undistorted image or predict the rectified image.
 They can incorporate multiple models in one framework \cite{li_BlindGeometricDistortion_2019,liao_ModelFreeDistortionRectification_2020}.
-Both kinds of methods need labels for supervised training, \eg, the distortion parameters, warping fields, or normal images.
 Our method falls into the model-based group but is a self-supervised one, which can be trained with unlabeled data.
 Moreover, it leverages the ``multi-view'' consistency between different distortion models with different distortion parameters, thereby improving the generalization.